STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

 #### Create new, empty GitHub repository

-We will now make our package publically available on GitHub.
+We will now make our package publicly available on GitHub.
 If we want others to see and use our work we have to make this repository public.

 1. Go to `github.com` and click on your username (should be on the top right).
 2. Choose *Repositories -> New*